As digital marketers, we know that one of the most important metrics of business is the size of your email list.

-Look, these are not the ONLY reasons – but these are probably 95% of the reason why a person may no longer be active.
+Look, these are not the ONLY reasons – but these make up MOST of the reasons why a subscriber may no longer be active.

-It’s true.
-Not ALL Email Marketing Service (aka Autoresponder) companies are created equal.
+It’s true – not ALL Email Marketing Services (aka Autoresponders) are created equal.

 But any reputable one, with a mass number of customers, will be pretty equal at the end of the day.

-Here are the 5 things that are most likely affecting your delivery:
+So, here they are – 5 things that really affect your delivery: